Chat with us, powered by LiveChat

 Accepted items include paint, oil, gasoline, antifreeze, batteries, propane, fluorescents, chemicals, and electronics.

-• Ensure all cardboard boxes are clean and dry before placing them in your recycle container.
+Ensure all cardboard boxes are clean and dry before placing them in your recycling container.

-• Do not overload the container—your lid must close completely with nothing sticking out.
+Do not overload the container.
+The lid must close completely with no material sticking out.

-• Do not leave boxes outside, around, or in front of your recycling container—everything must fit inside.
+Do not leave boxes outside, around, or in front of your recycling container.
+All material must fit inside the container.

 Industry News: The Recycling Dilemma

-Explore key reports, articles, and videos that highlight challenges and innovations in recycling.
+Explore reports, survey findings, and media features that highlight challenges and innovations in recycling.